 Early Notables of the Lunardi family (pre 1700)

 Prominent among bearers of this family in early times was Count Giangiacomo Leonardi, a military engineer born in Pesaro in 1490.
 He directed the construction of the walls of Senigallia and in 1553 erected fortifications at Rome.
-Camillo Leonardi was a doctor in Pesaro during the early 16th century who wrote...
-Another 128 words (9 lines of text) are included under the topic Early Lunardi Notables in all our PDF Extended History products and printed products wherever possible.
+Camillo Leonardi was a doctor in Pesaro during the early 16th century who wrote "Speculum Lapidium," with descriptions of 300 minerals.
+The work was meant to give astrological meanings of the stones, but in the process, much scientific observation was recorded.
+Giovanni dell'Arpa Leonardo was a 16th century Neapolitan composer of villanelle and...
+Another 89 words (6 lines of text) are included under the topic Early Lunardi Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lunardi family to the New World and Oceana